javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 ## Dependencies

-Lets create a Maven project with our dependencies [(→ Tutorial)](/tutorials/maven-setup).\\
+Lets create a Maven project with our dependencies [(→ Tutorial)](/tutorials/maven-setup).
-We will be using Javalin for our web-server, slf4j for logging, jackson to render respons in JSON and Guice for dependency injection:
+We will be using Javalin for our web-server, slf4j for logging, jackson to render response in JSON and Guice for dependency injection:

 ```xml
 <dependencies>